Explore the Pearl of the Orient

 Although Boracay is the most famous for its beautiful beaches, there are also a few pretty impressive reef diving sites around the island with dozens of PADI dive centres all along the White Beach.
 Book yourself a dive, you’ll be quite amazed with the marine life here.
 Or take a kayak or a stand-up paddle session on White Beach, or just go pigging in town.
 There are enough restaurants to satisfy all kinds of foodies.

-Boracay may not be everybody’s cuppa tea though.
-As much as it is a stunning place to visit and enjoy its natural beauty and the powerful winds, during the peak season, the place can become a party nightmare for those who came for the serenity of the island.
+Boracay may not be everybody’s cuppa though.
+As much as it is a stunning place to visit, during the peak season, the place can become a party nightmare for those who came for the serenity of the island.
 For over the years that Boracay has been one of the prime tourist destinations of Philippines, the locals figured out what sort of people are coming in and what they’re after, and basically adjusted the place to please the crowds.

 If you’re after a cultural Philippino experience, you won’t get it here, there is not much left on Boracay unfortunately.